 Do 11th and 12th Gen Intel CPUs support PCIe v4.0?

-Yes, both the 11th Gen and the newer 12th Gen Intel CPUs support PCIe v4.0.
+Yes, the 11th and newer 12th Gen Intel CPUs support PCIe v4.0.

 Does Intel Have any Mobile/Laptop Based Processors that Support PCIe 4.0?

-Yes, 11th Gen (and beyond) Core and Xeon series laptop based processors do support the newer PCIe version.
+Yes, 11th Gen (and beyond) Core and Xeon series laptop-based processors support the newer PCIe version.

 Do Pentium and Celeron CPUs Support PCIe 4.0?

-No, none of the desktop and mobile based Pentium and Celeron CPUs support the newer PCIe version at the moment.
+None of the desktop and mobile-based Pentium and Celeron CPUs currently support the newer PCIe version.

-Pentium and Celeron are both budget and entry level CPUs intended for budget PCs.
+Pentium and Celeron are budget and entry-level CPUs intended for budget PCs.

-Along with looking for which Intel and AMD CPUs support PCIe 4.0, you must also look for compatible motherboard chipset that offer support for PCIe 4.0 lanes.
+Along with looking for which Intel and AMD CPUs support PCIe 4.0, you must also look for compatible motherboard chipsets that support PCIe 4.0 lanes.

-Having a CPU conforming to PCIe 4.0 is just one part of the equation.
-The other part of the equation is getting the right motherboard.
+A CPU conforming to PCIe 4.0 is just one part of the equation.
+The other part of the equation is getting the correct motherboard.

-For instance, at the moment only the AMD B550 and the AMD X570 motherboard chipsets support the PCIe 4.0 with the AM4 socket.
+For instance, only the AMD B550 and the AMD X570 motherboard chipsets currently support PCIe 4.0 with the AM4 socket.

 Also Read: